-Summary of the 2020 Certification Examinations Results and Renewal of Certification by Continuing Education Applications
+Summary of the 2021 Certification Examinations Results and Renewal of Certification by Continuing Education Applications

-The mission of the Certification Board for Diabetes Care and Education (CBDCE) is to promote comprehensive and ongoing quality diabetes clinical management, education, prevention and support by defining, developing, maintaining, and protecting the certification and credentialing processes.
+The mission of the Certification Board for Diabetes Care and Education (CBDCE) is to promote quality diabetes care, education, prevention and support by providing certification and credentialing programs that incorporate and reflect best practices.

-To inform the public, potential candidates, and those currently holding the Certified Diabetes Care and Education Specialist or CDCES credential, formerly known as the Certified Diabetes Educator® (CDE®) credential, CBDCE each year publishes a summary of the results of the certification examinations for diabetes care and education (Examination) administered the previous year and the results of renewal of certification by continuing education applications processed the previous year.
+To inform the public, potential candidates, and those currently holding the Certified Diabetes Care and Education Specialist[®] (CDCES[®]) credential, formerly known as the Certified Diabetes Educator[®] (CDE[®]) credential, CBDCE each year publishes a summary of the results of the certification examinations for diabetes care and education specialists (Examination) administered the previous year and the results of renewal of certification by continuing education pathway (Renewal by CE) applications processed the previous year.

-Certification Examination for Diabetes Educators - 2020
+Certification Examination for Diabetes Educators - 2021